shankar-choudhury/Handshakr-Master/mobile/README.md

 # Handshakr Mobile

 The mobile front-end for the Handshakr encrypted deal-making platform.
+Note that development (specifically the commit history) can be found on [this stand-alone repo](https://github.com/giltwist/Handshakr-mobile)

 ## Installation